Pauwo/ACIT4640-Labweek7/README.md

 ### 2. Import the Public Key to AWS

-Use the provided `import_lab_key` script to upload the public key to AWS.
-This will allow Ansible to authenticate using the `aws` SSH key.
+After generating the SSH key pair, I used the `import_lab_key` script to upload the public key to AWS so that Ansible can authenticate using the `aws` SSH key.

 ```bash
 ./import_lab_key ~/.ssh/aws.pub